NCAR/DART/models/CESM/doc/setup_guidelines.rst

     Input.nml will be copied to the $CASEROOT directory and used by assimilate.csh.
     That copy can be modified for whichever cycles will be run next.
 #.
 Build the DART executables using quickbuild.csh.
 #.
-Follow the directions in CESM/shell_scripts/*setup* to set up the CESM case and integrate DART into it.
+Follow the directions in CESM/shell_scripts/\*setup\* to set up the CESM case and integrate DART into it.
-    We recommend a tiny ensemble to start with, to more quickly test whether everything is in order.
+    The DART team recommends a tiny ensemble to start with, to more quickly test whether everything is in order.
 #.
 Choose a start date for your assimilation.
 Choosing/creating the initial ensemble is a complicated issue.

     -  It's simpler for CAM assimilations.
 If you don't have an initial state and/or ensemble for this date, build a